rosscouldrey/AzureImageAnalysis/README.md

 Please obtain the following information from your Azure Subscription before proceeding as these are required to set up the variables at the start of the script.

 1. Tenant Details
-<ul> TenantID </ul>
+- TenantID

-1. Storage Account Details
+2. Storage Account Details
-a.
-Storage Account Name
+- Storage Account Name
-b.
-Storage account key (SAS key)
+- Storage account key (SAS key)
-c.
-Container Name
+- Container Name

 2.